darsa-group/darsa-group.github.io/content/authors/admin/_index.md

     url: https://qgg.au.dk

 # Short bio (displayed in user profile at end of posts)
-bio: We develop machine learning and data-science algoithms and applications to make agriculture more sustainable
+bio: We develop machine learning and data-science algorithms and applications to make agriculture more sustainable

 # Interests to show in About widget
 interests:
+  - Deep Learning
+  - Agricultural Pests monitoring
+  - High-Throughput Phenotyping
   - Agroecology
-  - Deep Learning
-  - Insect Pests

-# Education to show in About widget
-# education:
-#  courses:
-#    - course: PhD in Artificial Intelligence
-#      institution: Stanford University
-#      year: 2012
-#    - course: MEng in Artificial Intelligence
-#      institution: Massachusetts Institute of Technology
-#      year: 2009
-#    - course: BSc in Artificial Intelligence
-#      institution: Massachusetts Institute of Technology
-#      year: 2008

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons